 Bruges is an adorable, picture-perfect canal city located in Belgium and is known for its cobblestone streets, gorgeous architecture, chocolate, beer and waffles.
 It is lovely but geographically small and we found that one day in Bruges was almost the perfect amount of time.

+The surrounding countries are filled with small European towns straight out of a fairytale and I am sure that you will find Bruges to be one of the most charming!
 Located just a couple hours’ train ride from Paris, one day in Bruges was the perfect side trip from our 5 days in Paris to experience another culture and take in a different view.
 If you are traveling to Bruges from Paris or another city nearby via train, click here for a step by step travel guide.

 Getting to Bruges